-- 38. Health Sector Disaster Preparedness & Management including Emergency Medical Relief: provides for emergency medical relief in case of natural calamity. - 39.
-Lala Ram Swarup Institute of T.B & Allied Diseases, New Delhi: It is one of the premier teaching, training and research institutes in the country engaged in the cause of T.B., a major health problem of the country.
+- 39. Health Sector Disaster Preparedness & Management including Emergency Medical Relief: It provides for emergency medical relief in the case of natural calamity. - 40.
+Lala Ram Swarup Institute of T.B & Allied Diseases, New Delhi: It is one of the premier teaching, training and research institutes in the country engaged in the cause of T.B. treament, a major health problem of the country.
 The institute has a clinic to provide domiciliary treatment and 520 beds.
-It has been serving the public with distinction for the last 44 years. - 41.
-Assistance for Capacity Building for Trauma Centres: provides for financial assistance to the States/UTs for upgradation/strengthening of emergency facilities at State hospitals located in towns/cities along the National Highways.
-The scheme is aimed at augmenting accident and emergency services with well-equipped ambulances and basic essential equipments required for accident and trauma services. - 43.
-Rashtriya Arogya Nidhi (RAN) It includes provision for financial assistance to the poor suffering from Cancer. - 44.
-Other Health Schemes: provides for various Health Schemes and Institutions engaged in Health care such as Central Health Education Bureau, Institute of Human Behaviour & Allied Sciences, New Delhi, Tobacco Free Initiative under Cancer Research, Grants to New Delhi TB Centre, Indian Red Cross Society, St. John Ambulance, Strengthening of Health Information & Monitoring System etc.
+It has been serving the public with distinction for the last 45 years. - 42.
+Assistance for Capacity Building for Trauma Centres: It provides for financial assistance to the States/UTs for upgradation/strengthening of emergency facilities at State hospitals located in towns/cities along the National Highways.
+The scheme is aimed at augmenting accident and emergency services with well-equipped ambulances and basic essential equipments required for accident and trauma services. - 44.
+Rashtriya Arogya Nidhi (RAN): It includes provision for financial assistance to the poor suffering from Cancer. - 45.
+Other Health Schemes: It provides for various Health Schemes and Institutions engaged in Health care such as Central Health Education Bureau, Institute of Human Behaviour & Allied Sciences, New Delhi; Tobacco Free Initiative under Cancer Research, Grants to New Delhi TB Centre, Indian Red Cross Society, St. John Ambulance, Strengthening of Health Information & Monitoring System etc.

-It also includes New Initiatives such as telemedicine, National Programme for prevention & control of Diabetes, Cardiovascular disease and stroke and National Programme for Deafness, Letospirosis Control Programme, Pilot Project on Prevention & Control of Human Rabies, National Organ Transplant Programme, Oral Health, National Programme for Prevention & Control of Fluorosis, National Programme for Health Care of Elderly,& Medical Rehabilitation,Forward linkages to NRHM(New Initiatives in NE), National Programme for Sports Injury, National Centre for Disease Control, National Advisory Board for Standards, Membership for International Organisation introduced during the year 2007-08.
+Also, it includes new Initiatives such as telemedicine, National Programme for prevention & control of Diabetes, Cardiovascular disease and stroke and National Programme for Deafness, Leptospirosis Control Programme, Pilot Project on Prevention & Control of Human Rabies, National Organ Transplant Programme, Oral Health, National Programme for Prevention & Control of Fluorosis, National Programme for Health Care of Elderly & Medical Rehabilitation, Forward linkages to NRHM(New Initiatives in NE), National Programme for Sports Injury, National Centre for Disease Control, National Advisory Board for Standards, Membership for International Organisation introduced during the year 2007-08.

-Besides, further new initiatives like District Hospitals for strengthening of Maternal & Child Health, Upgradation of State Government Medical Colleges, Health Insurance under Urban Health Mission and Human Resources for Health for Upgradation/strengthening of Nursing services, Pharmacy Councils & creation of paramedical institutions have been introduced during 2008-09.
+Further new initiatives like District Hospitals for strengthening of Maternal & Child Health, Upgradation of State Government Medical Colleges, Health Insurance under Urban Health Mission and Human Resources for Health for Upgradation/strengthening of Nursing services, Pharmacy Councils & creation of paramedical institutions have been introduced during 2008-09.